 The Hillel staff, the statewide governing board (composed of experienced lay leaders from around Indiana), and the student leadership board are committed to creating a strong, diverse Hillel experience.
 Therefore, Hillel provides religious, cultural, and social programming opportunities to assist in the creation of a Jewish community on the IU campus.
 The Student Board partners with the Hillel staff to create and implement hundreds of programs each year.
 In addition there are approximately 18 student interest clubs ranging from singing to sports and business to Israel activities (see the “Clubs” menu)

 Indiana Hillel is a “Jewish home away from home” for IU’s students.
 The Center is open 9am-9pm during the week, 9am through Shabbat dinner on Friday, and noon-8pm on Sunday.
-The center has a big screen TV, free Wi-Fi, a pool table and a full Cybex workout circuit, as well as lots of comfortable couches to relax on.
+The center has a big screen TV, free Wi-Fi, a pool table as well as lots of comfortable couches to relax on.
 Hillel also has an open refrigerator policy for students to grab a snack or a to-go box.

 The IU Hillel Foundation was founded on campus in 1938 with the help of the President at the time, Herman B Wells.
 Since that time, it has grown to be the flagship Hillel in the state of Indiana.
 Through the generosity of Fred Simon and private donors and in memory of Helene G. Simon, the current home of Indiana Hillel was dedicated in 1993.
 With the new building, Indiana Hillel has continued to grow and prosper.
 The success of the program was recognized in May of 1995 when Hillel: The Foundation for Jewish Campus Life officially accredited Indiana Hillel.
 The program and building now serve over 4,000 Jewish students on the Indiana University Campus.